ERP selection ? if it were that easy / part 8

 The decisive decision maker(s) will come first presentation to the table of the selection project: the executive floor.
 This often has its own agenda (see: The reason).
 Always keeping in mind that resistance from the workforce can overturn a project like this, one has so far held back.
 Or you simply had something else to do – and now this!

-The boss has to realize that, of all things, the chapter that mattered to him was hardly dealt with or not dealt with at all.
-Well, how should the provider know that, if there was no hierarchy to be found from the many requirements.
+The boss has to realise that, of all things, the chapter that was important to him has hardly been dealt with, if at all.
+Well, how was the provider supposed to know that, there was no hierarchy in the many requirements.

-There should also be decisions that have been made a long time ago that have nothing to do with the whole procedure beforehand.
-The notorious golf course decision that a powerful person (boss or executive) now ?only? still has to sell internally.
+There should also be decisions that have already been made that have nothing to do with the whole procedure beforehand.
+The infamous golf course decision that a powerful person (boss or senior employee) now 'only' has to sell internally.

 Of course, sooner or later the employees will smell the roast, but just as naturally hold back so that they can say at a later (too late) point in time in the canteen that it was of course clear that it wouldn't work.